exercism/website-copy/tracks/haskell/exercises/leap/mentoring.md

 Many students submit this solution.
 Some leave out the parenthesis.

-Some place the parenthesis inefficiently causing an unnecessary `mod` 400 check.
+Some place the parenthesis inefficiently, causing an unnecessary `mod` 400 check.

 Some place unnecessarily many parentheses.